BraveCake/MinecraftPlugins/README.md

 ## AFK
 Do you want to secure yourself while you are away from keyboard in minecraft? just use/afk

+## MySystemInfo
+A plugin that displays the hosting server basic specifications.

 ## Credits
 + Saber86